VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 }
 ```

 This works wonders.
-Now the problem is that `localStorage.getItem` doesn't return an object, the data we want is in a `String`.
+Now the problem is `localStorage.getItem` doesn't return an object, the data we want is in a `String`.

 ```js
 '{"dark-mode":true}'